robert-warneke/github-cards/README.md

 > 🔍 Example of the `'showUsername'` parameter key with the value `'false'`:
 >
 > ![Default GitHub Contribution Chart](https://my-github-cards.vercel.app/api/github-contribution-chart?showUsername=false)

+### ⚙️ Customization:
+You can customize the 'GitHub Contribution Chart Card' by providing query parameters in the URL.

+Query parameters are added after the main URL using the '?' character, followed by a series of key=value pairs, separated by '&'.

 ##### Available query parameters:
 | Query Parameters          | Description                                                                 |